CircThreadH2020/dataspace/README.md

 in the ISa ICT infrastructure and, likewise, Cb should reside in the ISb infrastructure.
 Data exchange between ISa and ISb are carried out by the associated Connectors, Ca and Cb.

-Please note that data exchange between any two ISs are carried out by Connectors associated with each IS in question (but there is only one Connector per entity, regardless of the number of business partners).
+Please note that data exchange between any two ISs are carried out by Connectors associated with each IS in question (but there is only one Connector per entity, regardless of the number of entities with whom data exchange is done).

 # 3. Shared Connector mode <a name="3.SharedConnectorMode"></a>
 Regardless of the location where a Connector is hosted, having a Connector associated with each organization